I’ve had tons of “synchronicities” happen to me in my life. I consider them direct and personal signs from God.

 Here’s the video.

-My intuition told me to park in the parking lot and get out of the car.
-I did, and nothing happened.
+The inner voice told me to park in the parking lot and get out of the car.
+I did, standing awkwardly in the midday sun.
+“Okay, now what?”

 All of a sudden, there was a warm gust of wind, and a discarded brown plastic grocery bag lifted up off the ground and started dancing.